 Middleton, Jacob.
 “The experience of corporal punishment in schools, 1890–1940.”
 History of Education 37.2 (2008): 253-275.

 In this article, Middleton backs the idea that students need discipline.
-He argues that the use of corporal punishment, can only be efficient and effective when applied reasonably by teachers.
+He argues that corporal punishment can only be efficient and effective when applied reasonably by teachers.
 His argument on reasoned punishment is domineering in a child’s growth since it clearly shows that child learns from their mistakes.
-Nonetheless, he maintains that non-corporal punishment is better compared to corporal punishment because the student has brains and is able to reason like a human being.
+Nonetheless, he maintains that non-corporal punishment is better than corporal punishment because the student has a brain and is able to reason like a human being.

 Khan, Anwar.
 “Corporal punishment in schools.”
 Education and the Law 7.1 (1995): 1-11.